volkerdobler/insertnums/README.md

 5
 ```

 A special sequence of integers is the random sequence.
-Insertnums can do see easily with the option **r{UNTIL}** option.
+Insertnums can do this easily with the option **r{UNTIL}** option.
 _UNTIL_ is either an integer or a plus-char followed by an integer.
 Without a plus-char the integer determines the maximal value in the random range.
 If a plus-char is used, the _UNTIL_ value will be added to the start value (details syntax see below).

 You want to include 5 random number between 15 and 25 (including both).
 Type the following: `15r25` (or alternative `15r+10`).